-Children’s Peace Theatre experienced a brilliant flash of relevancy in 2005 when violence struck close to home with the brutal and senseless murder of Andrew Stewart.
-Our artists and staff volunteered to work on their own time with a group of 15 of Drew’s friends.
-The work that these young people did each week at Children’s Peace Theatre led them to confront the complex reality of violence in their lives and in the lives of so many youth in their city.
-They struggled to reconcile their desire for peace with their need for justice and their desire for revenge.
-Bravely, they chose peace and channeled their emotions and deliberations into a powerful play that they performed throughout the city.
-They were awarded the 2006 YMCA Peace Medallion for their moving and courageous work.
-The group of youth, who became known as Drew’s Group, were transformed by this experience, and Drew’s Group also profoundly changed Children’s Peace Theatre, inspiring the Youth Leaders Theatre Project.
+In 2005 violence struck close to home with the murder of 16 year old Andrew Stewart.
+CPT worked with a group of Drew’s friends to help them confront the complex reality of violence in their lives and in the lives of so many youth in their city.
+They struggled to reconcile their desire for peace with their need for justice and their desire for revenge and were awarded the 2006 YMCA Peace Medallion for their moving and courageous work.
+CPT’s focus widened to include youth as well as children, and our relationships with youth serving agencies and grass roots youth groups deepened.

-In 2006, founding Artistic Director Robert Morgan retired.
-The work and vision of Children’s Peace Theatre continues with Karen Emerson as the Artistic Director and since 2010, with Susan Ryan as General Manager.
-Under Karen’s artistic direction, Children’s Peace Theatre’s programs and vision have grown substantially.
-Recognizing the need to broaden its reach, Children’s Peace Theatre now operates year-round, offering programs like the Youth Leaders Theatre Project, Conflict Transformation, youth theatre collectives, and projects for as many as 2,000 children and youth of all ages and backgrounds every year.
-We have staged annual Peace Camp productions, given countless workshops, and embarked upon projects as wide ranging as the One Earth Conference at OISE and “Border Crossings”, an investigation of genocide in Cambodia and migrant workers in Ontario.
+In 2006 founding Artistic Director Robert Morgan retired.
+The work and vision of CPT continues with Karen Emerson as the Artistic Director.
+Under Karen’s artistic direction, CPT's programs and vision have grown substantially.
+Recognizing the need to broaden its reach, the Children’s Peace Theatre began to operate year-round, offering programs like the Youth Leaders Theatre Project, Conflict Transformation, and projects for children and youth of all ages and backgrounds every year.
+In 2008 CPT was awarded the Mayor’s Community Safety Award.